juil/fintech-uoftbootcamp/week01/unit01-assignment/README.md

 * Shakepay covers all transaction fees incurred when moving BTC off the app.

 #### Spending Bitcoin in the Real World
+There aren't many good ways to spend one's bitcoin in the real world unless a retail story intentionally goes through the trouble of setting up a custom terminal.
+* The app has a digital prepaid VISA credit card that can be added to digital wallets (ex.
+Google Wallet, ApplePay) and then tapped in physical retail stores to pay for goods & services.
+* Since the app is also an exchange, BTC and ETH can be sold anytime to top up the balance of the card.
+* $CAD balance in the app earns 4% interest.

 * What specific financial problem is the company or project trying to solve?